 Too little resistance may cause the cigar to smoke too hot.
 A slow pace while smoking is probably the only behavior we can control to avoid any unpleasant consequences.

-Too much resistance can frustrate and spoil the experience, even if flavors are not affected.
+Too much resistance can frustrate and spoil the experience, even if the cigar’s flavors are not affected.
 It is often sufficient to massage the cigar in the areas where it is possible to feel that the obstruction is located.
 Obstructions are generally created when the cigar is rolled.
 The more love in our massage, the greater the chance to not be totally disappointed.
-I personally believe this is another one of the reasons for which genuine cigar lovers are known for being patient and tolerant.
+You could say that this is another reason for which genuine cigar lovers are known for being patient and tolerant.

-With experience, you gain more ability to know when it’s worth showing more love to the cigar or when it’s really wasted energy because the cigar is not reciprocating.
+With experience, you gain more ability and know when it’s worth showing more love to the cigar or when it’s really wasted energy because the cigar is not reciprocating.

 Some people call this burn.
 It’s how long a cigar remains lit.
 From a tasting perspective, the cigar should remain lit as long as possible.

 The relighting of a cigar, unless this is carefully done while the cigar is still warm, is not recommended.
 In fact, the re-ignition triggers a smoke affected by residues of the distillation that condensed in the remaining portion of the cigar.
 This generates more nicotine and potentially off-flavors.

 One thing you can do, whether the cigar needs to be relit or not, is purging.
 When you note that some off-flavors replace the pleasant flavors, you can – while the cigar is lit or being relit – blow outwards through the cigar repeatedly.
 Basically, this is the contrary of what you normally do when you puff, meaning when you draw smoke from the cigar into your mouth.
 No guarantee that the off-flavors will totally disappear, but it’s good to give the cigar another chance.
 This can be precautionary as well, you don’t need to wait for the unpleasant sensations in order to purge your cigar.